 - …and more

 You can access the shortcodes from the visual editor when editing any post or page.
-You’ll see three new buttons on the top right of the menu: add custom shortcode, add custom icon, and add custom button.
+You’ll see three new buttons on the top right of the menu: add the custom shortcode, add a custom icon, and add custom button.

 Click the new Add Custom Shortcode button and select the shortcode you’d like to use.